Orange-OpenSource/Cool-Chic/docs/source/encoding/preset.rst

 Cool-chic encoding works with tweakable recipes *i.e.* different training parameters.
 Currently available recipes are:

-* ``c3x`` Inspired by `C3: High-performance and low-complexity neural compression from a single image or video, Kim et al <https://arxiv.org/abs/2312.02753>`_
+* ``c3x`` Inspired by `C3: High-performance and low-complexity neural
+  compression from a single image or video, Kim et al
-  * Composed of two main phases: 1. additive noise model and softround for the latent quantization 2.
-Actual quantization with softround in the backward
+  <https://arxiv.org/abs/2312.02753>`_.
+It is composed of two main phases:

+    1. additive noise model and softround for the latent quantization

+    2. Actual quantization with softround in the backward

 * ``debug`` Extremely fast preset with very bad performance only for debugging purposes.